 I have absolutely no idea how I found this restaurant hidden deep within the net but my god, I’m glad I did.
 Kagaya Restaurant which is also known as Frog Is Stranger Than Fiction is a one of a kind that is so authentically wacky Japanese, it would be hard to find anywhere else that competes with this dinner experience.
 It’s ran by one man who entertains and serves you food whilst an old lady cooks it.
 It’s a set menu (the food isn’t anything to write home about but it’s about the experience not the menu) and all the guests join in to create the show each evening.
 Honestly we’ve never laughed so much in our lives!
 You must pre-book by phone and make this a definite must do!

-15. Piss Alley and Golden Gai
+15. Get drunk with the locals at Piss Alley and Golden Gai

 You must walk down Piss Alley and Golden Gai one night to see tourists and locals hanging out in tiny bars and restaurants!